 - 1. Beige school-issue trousers and Polo shirts/formal shirts with collar and brown sweater (shorts are not allowed). - 2.
-Shirts must be buttoned all the way until beneath top button. - 3.
-Undershirts must be white in colour. - 4.
-Undershirts must be tucked in the trousers. - 5.
-It is not permitted to wear P.E. items on days when you do not have P.E.
+P.E. shirts or P.E. jackets are not allowed outside of P.E. class. - 3.
+Shirts must be buttoned all the way until beneath top button. - 4.
+Undershirts must be white in colour. - 5.
+Undershirts must be tucked in the trousers.